-The amount of any court-ordered maintenance received by a party pursuant to a court order in this amount or a prior court case shall be added as income to the extent that the maintenance is received and not for arrearages.
+The amount of any court-ordered maintenance received by a party pursuant to a court order in this amount or a prior court case shall be added as income to the extent that the maintenance is actually received an not for arrearages.
 This amount is entered on Line C.4.